 Tip: Use the arrow on the front of your Cricut calligraphy pen as a guide and point it at the left corner of your drop-down front panel.

 It’s also important to note that you need to position your text so it writes in the proper place on your envelope.
 You can do this by clicking and dragging your text when you get to the Mat Preview screen.

 When you’re ready, put an envelope on a cutting mat, load the mat, and press Go.

 There we go!
 It’s gorgeous, isn’t it?
-And I wouldn’t know this wasn’t hand-lettered if someone gave it me.
+And I wouldn’t know this wasn’t hand lettered if someone gave it to me.

 One thing to note is that to get this pretty look with your Cricut writing, I used one of the advanced features of Design Space.
 I selected my text, clicked Advanced, and then chose “Ungroup to Letters.”
 This allowed me to move each letter individually so I could position it where it looked best.
 When done, just select all of the letters and click Attach.

-I hope this has given you some helpful insight in how to write on your Cricut!
-I created a video that goes over Cricut writing and pens here:
+I hope this has given you some helpful insight into how to write on your Cricut!

 I’d love to see your project!
 If you make one, please share a photo in our Facebook group or tag me on social media with #jennifermaker.

 If you’d like to learn more about Cricut, check out my Cricut Coach Playbook, filled with over 100 printable one-page diagrams that show you how to do all the popular tasks in Cricut Design Space!